CodyMcCarty/UE-Cheat-Sheet/README.md

 - Replicated [x] is cheaper than RPC.
 Try and avoid RPC when possible.

 ### HTF do I
-* have a client update the color of a material on an Character and all clients & server see the change?
+* have a client update the color of a material on an Actor and all clients & server see the change?
-1. PC calls PC.ServerRPCSetCharacterColor(Color, Character).  // that's the way clients talk to the server.
-I had Characters[] and didn't need to own each Character
+1. PC calls PC.ServerRPCSetSomeActorColor(Color, SomeActor).  // that's the way clients talk to the server.
-1. Which calls Character.SetColor(Color) w/ Notify or Character->Color = aColor.
+1. Which calls SomeActor.SetColor(Color) w/ Notify or SomeActor->Color = aColor.
-1. Which calls Character.OnRep_Color() // LinearColor Color is a public member var
+1. Which calls SomeActor.OnRep_Color() // LinearColor Color is a public member var
 1. OnRep_Color() sets the Dynamic_MI.ParameterName  // that's one way the server talks to clients.  lazy comprared to RPC.  if behind HasAuth() then it doesn't run on clients
 Server & clients will see the change, eventually.